 However, if you do not rest while fasting, the situation changes.
-Since fat is the least efficient fuel source in our body (Glucose is the most efficient source, followed by muscle, then fat), your body is unable to get energy from your fat reserves in time for you to use it.
-What results is that your body burns precious muscle (not fat) so as to meet your energy uptake.
+Since fat is the least efficient fuel source in our body (glucose is the most efficient source, followed by muscle, then fat), your body is unable to get energy from your fat reserves in time for you to use it.
+What results is that your body burns precious muscle (not fat) to meet your energy uptake.
 At any point you use more energy than can be supplied by your fat reserves, your body will burn muscle to make up for the energy deficit.

-Not only that, you don’t experience the full healing effects of fasting.
+Not only that, but you don’t experience the full healing effects of fasting.
 The whole point of fasting is to burn all the toxins in your fat reserves so your body can heal.
 If you aren’t burning your fat reserves, you aren’t burning your toxins, and you aren’t benefiting fully from your fast.

-The end result – You sabotage your fasting efforts.
+The end result — you sabotage your fasting efforts.

 If you want to embark on a fast, give yourself maximum rest.
-Call for a vacation, push out all your appointments, and don’t schedule any activity during your fast.
+Call for a vacation, push out your appointments, and don’t schedule any activity during your fast.
 Tell others that you’re not available during the period.
 Leave a minimum 4-5 days buffer to recuperate post-fast.
 Get to your work when you return.
 It’ll help you get the best out of your fast.

-5. Stop psyching yourself out
+5. Don’t psych yourself out